Coderdreams/tradingweb/README.md

 $ ./build.sh

+# Activate the conan deps for the app to find it's compiled .so's

+$ source activate_run.sh

 # Create a mysql user for the app with these commands

 $ mysql -uroot -p # credentials are specific to your server